iozsaygi/sdl-hot-reload/README.md

 just a basic render call that draws a rectangle on the screen.
 Memory and objects are allocated within the engine's scope in order to keep the game state persistent between hot reload calls.

+I wrote a [blog post](https://iozsaygi.github.io/2025/01/06/hot-reloading-ccpp-code-with-sdl.html) about this recently;
+check it if you want to get a bit more detail.

 ## Building

 ### Windows